Extensions, Extenuating Circumstances Applications, and Education Access Plans#

 If special circumstances outside of your control (accidents, illness, etc.) prevent you from attending an exam, you can make an Extenuating Circumstances Application.
 These are outside of the control of the conveners, but ANU policy and procedure apply similar to extensions.

 For the Final Exam, a typical outcome is a deferred examination, in which case you have to take the exam at a later date (often at the start of the following semester).
-For the Mid-Term Test, note that it is redeemable in the final exam, so deferred examinations don’t apply.
-However, the Mid-Term Test is also the default way to pass the Basic Competency Hurdle.
-In order to be able to pass the hurdle when you cannot take the Mid-Term Test, apply for an “alternate assessment” ECA for the Basic Competency Hurdle.
+For the Mid-Term Tests, note that they are redeemable in the final exam, so deferred examinations don’t apply.

 Education Access Plans#